rancher/rancher-docs/docs/reference-guides/rancher-webhook.md

 ## What Resources Does the Webhook Validate?

-An in-progress list of the resources that the webhook validates can be found in the [webhook's repo](https://github.com/rancher/webhook/blob/release/v0.4/docs.md).
+You can find an in-progress list of the resources that the webhook validates in the [webhook's repo](https://github.com/rancher/webhook/blob/release/v0.4/docs.md).
 These docs are organized by group/version and resource (top-level header is group/version, next level header is resource).
 Checks specific to one version can be found by viewing the `docs.md` file associated with a particular tag (note that webhook versions prior to `v0.3.6` won't have this file).

 ## Bypassing the Webhook

-Sometimes, it may be necessary to bypass Rancher's webhook validation to perform emergency restore operations, or fix other critical issues.
-The bypass operation is exhaustive, meaning that no webhook validations or mutations will apply when this is used.
-It is not possible to bypass some mutations or validations and have others still apply - they are either all bypassed, or all active.
+Sometimes, you must bypass Rancher's webhook validation to perform emergency restore operations or fix other critical issues.
+The bypass operation is exhaustive, meaning no webhook validations or mutations apply when you use it.
+It is not possible to bypass some validations or mutations and have others still apply - they are either all bypassed or all active.

 :::danger